ppy/osu-wiki/wiki/Glossary/en.md

 ### peppy

-peppy, written with a lowercase `p`, is the online alias of Dean Herbert.
+The online alias of Dean Herbert, written with a lowercase `p`.
 He is the creator of the osu! project and its primary developer.

 ### Play Time

-Play time is the total duration of a beatmap.
+The total duration of a beatmap.
 This includes the lead-in time and the break time(s).

 ### pp